Charles E. Brasher

 Luthier and Inventor, Toronto, Canada.

-Charles E. Brasher was a luthier who made resonator instruments in Toronto, Canada in the early to mid 1930's.
+Charles E. Brasher was a metalworker and musician who made resonator instruments in Toronto, Canada in the early to mid 1930's.
 I had thought that he probably used a National cone in his instruments, but now have pictures and patent details to show that the cone used was, indeed, of his own design.

 We are interested since he patented his own design cone in Canada, and yet his name has not been mentioned in any way in the context of patent infringement of National's own single cone patents.